IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 }
 ```

-Let's update our view model again with these changes:
+The next step is to update our view model to conform to these changes:

 ```swift
 class AuthViewModel: AuthViewModelType {